-The project aims at delivering a radically new type of Optical Solar Reflector (OSR), that combines easy handling, durability in space, and temperature variable emissivity.
+The project aims at delivering a radically new type of smart and flexible OSR.
+That is, an Optical Solar Reflector (OSR) that combines easy handling, durability in space, and temperature variable emissivity.

 The SMART-FLEX OSR is an extremely thin, fully inorganic, metamaterial coating deposited on the first, space-facing surface of a flexible foil, that can be easily glued on the outer skin

 The foil rejects solar radiation, and regulates passively – without